 We inspected xxx mins of the footage from which we extracted whale measurements.
 Within this footage, we found three individuals doing and 12 individuals receiving peduncle dives out of the 90 individuals for which we had at least one total length measurement (Figure 6).
 We were able to measure more individuals receiving peduncle dives than those performing them because the frequent diving involved in performing peduncle dives often resulted in an arched body position which was not suitable for accurate length measurements.

 Length measurements of individuals that performed peduncle dives either fell within the total length ranges corresponding to calves (n = 1) or juveniles (n = 3; Figure 6).
 Individuals that received peduncle dives ranged from 8.9 – 12.5 m length, corresponding to the overlapping age/sex classes that include adult to mature females and subadult – adult males.
 Four out of seven individuals for which we could measure NRflipper –and thus estimate their probability of being female—had a high probability and certainty of being female.
-The remaining three individuals had slightly lower probabilities of being female associated with a high degree of uncertainty based on NRflipper models (ID11 P(f) = 0.64, 95% CI [<0.01, 1.00]; ID75 P(f) = 0.62, 95% CI [0.13, 0.97]; ID76 P(f) = 0.88, 95% CI [0.55, 1.00]; Figure 5).
+The remaining three individuals had slightly lower probabilities of being female associated with a high degree of uncertainty (ID11 P(f) = 0.64, 95% CI [<0.01, 1.00]; ID75 P(f) = 0.62, 95% CI [0.13, 0.97]; ID76 P(f) = 0.88, 95% CI [0.55, 1.00]; Figure 5).

 Figure 6.
 Mean total length (m) distribution of individual sperm whales observed doing, receiving, or not involved in peduncle dives (PD).
 Points are colored by the bootstrapped mean P(f) estimated using NRflipper models or are shown as asterisks if NRflipper could not be measured.